Iran agrees to UN inspectors' surveillance cameras | DW | 12.09.2021

 Sunday's announcement followed a meeting with Rafael Grossi, the director-general of the Vienna-based International Atomic Energy Agency (IAEA), held in Tehran.

-Mohammad Eslami, of the Atomic Energy Organization of Iran, called the move to permit access to the monitoring equipment again "a routine and natural trend."
+Mohammad Eslami from the Atomic Energy Organization of Iran called the move to permit access to the monitoring equipment again "a routine and natural trend."

 The IAEA told member states in its quarterly report that its efforts to monitor Iran's nuclear program have been "seriously undermined" by obstruction on Iran's part since February when Iran refused to permit inspectors access to monitoring equipment.
 The watchdog also said traces of uranium were found at several old and undeclared sites.